jochemvogel/bt-eindopdracht/README.md

 3. CSS Custom Properties

 A more detailed overview of all the enhancements I did not do and why can be read in the [Wiki](https://github.com/jochemvogel/bt-eindopdracht/wiki/Enhancements-I-did-not-do).

+### Feature Detection

+#### What is Feature Detection?

+Feature detection (or feature testing) is checking whether a browser supports a feature or not.
+I.e. in CSS you can do this with `@supports` to check if a CSS technology is supported by a browser.
+If it's not, you can add a fallback/default.

+In JavaScript you can do the same.
+I did this with the Notifications API.
+I checked if the browser supports this and if not don't display the notifications (and even remove the notifications button at all)

+A more overview about how I did implement Feature Detection can be found in the [Wiki](https://github.com/jochemvogel/bt-eindopdracht/wiki/Feature-Detection).

+The reason you do Feature Detection is because you don't want to exclude any users, but on the other hand deliver a better experience to users that have better technology.
+An easy example is grid in CSS.
+It's a great way to quickly create a grid, but there are some (older) browsers that don't support it.
+It's brutal to say you don't care, because most of the users use browsers that are supported.
+There is a small proportion of the users that uses a older device.
+Maybe they don't care about new technology.
+Maybe they're poor and can't afford a new one.
+There are plenty of reasons.
+Not optimizing your website for those is basically discrimination.

 ## :eyeglasses: Overview